Midtown St. Louis: Historic status

-The Midtown Historic District of St. Louis was placed on the National Register of Historic Places by the National Park Service, United States Department of the Interior in 1979.
+The Midtown Historic District was placed on the National Register of Historic Places by the National Park Service, United States Department of the Interior in 1979.

 Architecture

-A remarkable collection of eclectic structures built between 1874 and 1930 range from Midtown's oldest building, a classic Second Empire style townhouse at 3534 Washington Ave. built during the first phase of Midtown development to flamboyant early 20th century commercial buildings like the Art Deco Continental-Life Building, 3615 Olive Street and the "Siamese Byzantine" Fox Theatre, 527 N. Grand Blvd.
+A collection of eclectic structures built between 1874 and 1930 range from Midtown's oldest building, a classic Second Empire style townhouse at 3534 Washington Ave. built during the first phase of Midtown development to flamboyant early 20th century commercial buildings like the Art Deco Continental Life Building and the "Siamese Byzantine" Fox Theatre.
 Buildings in the district were designed by notable architects including Henry Hobson Richardson, Eames and Young, William B. Ittner, Preston J. Bradshaw, C. Howard Crane, Brad Cloepfil and Tadao Ando.
-From a distance the Midtown skyline asserts a strong node like St. Louis's "second downtown".
-Most of Midtown's surviving historic structures have been restored and adapted for new uses.

 Adaptive reuse of historic structures

-A once dilapidated movie palace, Powell Hall, 718 N. Grand Blvd. is the sumptuous, Neo-classical acoustically vibrant home of the St. Louis Symphony and another is a thriving live performance venue, (the Fox Theatre).
+Many of Midtown's surviving historic structures have been restored and adapted for new uses.
+A once dilapidated movie palace, the Neo-classical Powell Hall, is now home to the St. Louis Symphony.
+Similarly, the Fox Theatre is now the city's premier live performance venue.
 Buildings designed for worship are performing arts centers (Sheldon Concert Hall and the Grandel Theatre).
 The Continental-Life Building and the University Club Building that originally housed offices are now apartment buildings.
 Single family residences have been converted into elegant professional offices (City House in Grand Center, 3534 Washington Ave. and the Lionberger House, 3630 Grandel Square).
 Former clubhouse buildings serve as art centers: The St. Louis Club Building, 3663 Lindell Blvd., is now the Saint Louis University Museum of Art and The Knights of Columbus Building, 3547 Olive Street, is the Centene Center for the Arts, housing the St. Louis Arts and Education Council and numerous arts agencies.

+The St. Louis Armory, originally built in 1938 for the Missouri National Guard, was repurposed as a tennis center, and, most recently, as an entertainment space, with bars and live music.
+In 2024, the Armory closed indefinitely, with its building owner claiming they were seeking additional financing for its reopening.

 New construction

-As Midtown revived, new art museums including the Pulitzer Arts Foundation and the Contemporary Art Museum and were built in 2001 and 2003, respectively, and the 1998 Dana Brown Communications Center (home of KETC) has become a focal point for public broadcasting and new media.
+As Midtown revived, new art museums, including the Pulitzer Arts Foundation and the Contemporary Art Museum, were built in 2001 and 2003, respectively.
+Additionally, the 1998 Dana Brown Communications Center (home of KETC) has become a focal point for public broadcasting and new media.